Major snowstorm blankets U.S. Midwest, heads toward New England

 "It's still an ongoing process to get people off the roads," he told CNN.

-About 570 flights were cancelled on Friday, with 127 of them at Chicago's O'Hare airport.
+About 570 flights were canceled on Friday, with 127 of them at Chicago's O'Hare airport.
 Kansas City International Airport reopened after being closed on Thursday while crews cleared runways.

 The National Weather Service said the storm would move northeast into the upper Great Lakes over the next several days.